Merle K. Barash MA AEd, MA Psya

 century.
 Today, the unprecedented Strang website attracts and navigates the viewer to a wealth of resources for medical information juxtaposed with the play of moving color and design.
 In 2014 she created the Dianne Zola Ovarian Cancer Research Fund in honor of her friend Dianne Tashman Zola.
 In 2016 Johns Hopkins Medical Center in Baltimore Maryland was chosen to be the recipient of Strang’s funding for their research of the Papgene test for the early detection of ovarian cancer.

-Merle is a research associate.
+Merle is a Research Associate in the Strang study of educating primary care physicians nationwide on cancer screening and prevention using PREVENTION e-newsletters.
 She oversees program development and is responsible for Strang’s goals; the growth and expansion of the institution.
 She is the liaison to Strang supporters and donors.
-She plans and directs fundraising events and is editor of the organizations Prevention newsletter.
+She plans fundraising events and is Editor in Chief of the organizations Prevention newsletter.